hanazuki/isc-kea.deb/doc/sphinx/arm/dhcp4-srv.rst

 -  ``code`` - the server requires either an option name or an option code to identify an option.
 This parameter may be left unspecified if the ``name`` parameter is specified.
-However, this also requires that the particular option have a definition (either as a standard option or an administrator-created definition for the option using an 'option-def' structure), as the option definition associates an option with a particular name.
+However, this also requires that the particular option has a definition (either as a standard option or an administrator-created definition for the option using an ``'option-def'`` structure), as the option definition associates an option with a particular name.
 It is possible to configure an option for which there is no definition (unspecified option format).
    Configuration of such options requires the use of the option code.

--  ``space`` - if the option space is unspecified it will default to 'dhcp4', which is an option space holding standard DHCPv4 options.
+-  ``space`` - if the option space is unspecified it defaults to ``'dhcp4'``, which is an option space holding standard DHCPv4 options.

 -  ``data`` - if the option data is unspecified it defaults to an empty value.
 The empty value is mostly used for the options which have no payload (boolean options), but it is legal to specify empty values for some options which carry variable-length data and for which the specification allows a length of 0.
 For such options, the data parameter may be omitted in the configuration.

--  ``csv-format`` - if this value is not specified, the server will assume that the option data is specified as a list of comma-separated values to be assigned to individual fields of the DHCP option.
+-  ``csv-format`` - if this value is not specified, the server assumes that the option data is specified as a list of comma-separated values to be assigned to individual fields of the DHCP option.

 .. _dhcp4-stateless-configuration: